 Medicare and Advantage programs have shifted away from 3-day qualifying hospital stays.
 This move can put at risk Part A coverage for skilled rehab services for elderly individuals.
 Many hospitals are sending patients directly home, sometimes with home health care, or into a Part B service network.
 Patients are generally expected to pay as much as 20 percent for co-insurance or deductibles.

-Many hospitals more frequently are using the 72-hour observation window more without adequately informing patients about the consequences of this practice.
+Many hospitals are more frequently using the 72-hour observation window without adequately informing patients about the consequences of this practice.
 With observation status, you may be in a hospital’s building, but you might not have ever been admitted.
-This practice does not meet the 3-day hospitalization-stay to qualify for Medicare coverage in a rehab or skilled nursing care center.
+This practice does not meet the 3-day hospitalization-stay to qualify for Medicare coverage in rehab or skilled nursing care center.

-The new Patient Driven Payment Model (PDPM) will change how skilled rehab centers deliver services.
-The PDPM concept—reimburse centers for treating more medical complex patients instead of reimbursing for minutes in rehab—is great.
+The new Patient-Driven Payment Model (PDPM) will change how skilled rehab centers deliver services.
+The PDPM concept—reimburse centers for treating more medically complex patients instead of reimbursing for minutes in rehab—is great.
 The harsh reality?
 Decreased payments to providers of rehab services.
-This fact may lead rehab centers increasing their rates.
+This fact may lead to rehab centers increasing their rates.